DataDog/docker-dd-agent/README.md

 Since the Agent container port 8125 should be linked to the host directly, you can connect to DogStatsD through the host.
 Usually the IP address of the host in a Docker container can be determined by looking at the address of the default route of this container with `ip route` for example.
 You can then configure your DogStatsD client to connect to `172.17.42.1:8125` for example.

+Note: As of Docker 1.9, you may need to update this to reflect the new gateway address: `172.17.0.1`.
+This can be especially important on an ECS-optimized instance where the DockerNet gateway address is needed.

 ## Build an image